 There was a giant yew in front of one of the dining room windows.
 The house is starved for natural light and this thing was in ugly shape, so the plan was to take it down–maybe with the help of a professional.
 There were bees lightly buzzing around this thing when we rolled up to it one morning, so the possibility of a nest forming had entered the picture.
 So my mom starts trimming it down.
 The bees are stirring/swarming a bit more.
 Then she started laying into it with a hacksaw and a THIS ENDS NOW kinda vibe.
 I’m keeping busy cleaning up the branches when a bee lands right on my hand.
 Feeling the buzzz and seeing it’s little wing flicks, I yelped and leaped away, waving my hands around.

 At this point my mother had sawed the entire thing down, glanced only slightly shamefully at my wussy ass, pointed a finger straight at my face, and said “You need to toughen up.”
-LIFE LESSON MUCH?!
-Told ya she was a badass.
+Real casual with the life lesson there! ;)

 This soup is only slightly related to the backbreaking insanity that I just described.
 It’s cooled off a bit, so the thought of hot soup and a crust of bread after some time spent outdoors is rather appealing.
 I love fennel with leeks and apples in a salad situation, all sprinkled with toasted + chopped walnuts, so I thought a warm version of that might feel just right.
 Turmeric is kind of an anti-bad-vibe shield for inflammation of all kinds, so a hefty spoonful of that went in for my achy muscles.
 It dyes the soup mustard-yellow, which is kind of cheerful in its own special way.
 I pre-toast the walnuts in the pan, simmer them along with the veg and purée them into the soup itself.
 Insane toasty walnut flavour comes through with all of the leeks, fennel and lightly sweet apple and makes the whole thing a touch creamier.
 Kinda awesome.